zoonoo/azure-docs.ko-kr/articles/active-directory/cloud-provisioning/tutorial-basic-ad-azure.md

     ```powershell
     # Filename:    3_InstallAD_CP.ps1
-    # Description: Creates an on-premises AD envrionment.
+    # Description: Creates an on-premises AD environment.
 This is part of
     #              the Azure AD Connect password hash sync tutorial.
     #
     # DISCLAIMER: